paulbeka/level-4-project/timelog.md

 ### 15 Jan 2023
 * *2 hours* Working on the probability neural network
-* *2 hours* more work done on the probability neural network visualizer
+* *3 hours* more work done on the probability neural network visualizer

+## Week 2 - AFTER BREAK

+### 16 Jan 2023
+* *2 hours* Worked on the probability network, the loss function is finally showing normal levels